fwiko/bind-keylogger/README.md

 A simple keylogger application utilising socket connections within python to send keylog data retreived from clients to a centralised server.
 Code from this project has been used in a university project of mine in which i implemented a remote-access tool with additional features.

-#### The server side has been stripped down with the CLI being removed, requiring less interaction.

 ## **Client**

 Makes a connection to the server and sends keylogger data over the socket connection when a key is pressed.